In the midst of this Christmas week snow-bomb-armageddon, consider revisiting the informed insights of Harvard educated Dr. Ernst von Metzch.

 In July of 2013, in a time less politically dogmatic, Ernst von Metzsch refuted the hypothesis that there is only one explanation for Climate Change.
 Today, Earth Day 2021, he shares “An Ode to Global Warming” with She the People News and you.
-His views are not predicates of AOC’s political ideology, but rather a historic review of geology.
+His views are not predicates of AOC’s political ideology or others on the P/C brigade, but rather a historic review of geology.

 ” I received an email the other day from Barack.Obama.com. this one was titled “Embarrassing Video” and it showed a little movie with a number of Republican politicians denying the existence of Climate Change.
 Embarrassed they should be!
 There is overwhelming scientific evidence that the world’s climate started changing the moment the earth was formed, about 4.5 billion years ago.
 Our data on the first four billion years is somewhat sketchy, as the record has largely gotten wiped out by all kinds of geological upheavals in the earth’s history.
 But going back a shorter period of time, a million or only 100,000 years, there is ample evidence of continuous and sometimes rapid climate change.